wasimdcode/wasimdcode/README.md

 - 👋 Hi, I’m @wasimdcode
 - 👀 I’m interested in Development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Java
 - 📫 How to reach me just DM me on my social media Handle
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Python is the name of snake !

 <!---
 wasimdcode/wasimdcode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.